simxas/devops-task/README.md

 helm init
 ```

-## Deployment
+### Deployment

 Now you can deploy an application by running:
 ```
 helm install app/
 ```

-Please note that application is dependent on Redis so "app" pod can fail at the beginning if Redis pod is still not ready.
-So be patient for couple seconds :)
+Please note that application is dependent on Redis, so at the beginning "app" pod can fail if Redis pod is still not ready.
+So be patient for couple seconds.

 Next is to make app accessible via browser.
 To do this first you can run:
 ```